The brownies finally reach the Seelie Court, where a surprise is in store...

 ‘This meeting is a little different from those that have gone before.
 You may have noticed that The Dagda, High King of the little people and master of the Seelie Court, is not in our company tonight.
 He is away fighting his rebellious son, Angus Og.
 In his absence he has appointed his trusted son Midhir to be his regent and judge these proceedings.
 Each of you may approach him in turn and lay your matters before the court.’

 ‘No doubt it’ll be the pixies first.
 Every year pixies petition to be allowed to join the Seelie Court but are always refused.
-Quite rightly, the tricksy little blighters,’ Killmouli grumbled to Quentillian who nodded sympathetically.
+Quite rightly, the tricksy little blighters,’ Quentillian grumbled to Gefi who nodded sympathetically.

 Boroden steeled himself, recalling that this was perhaps his only chance to win a home for the brownies.
 The Seelie Court would be broken by morning and not reassemble for a hundred years.
 If only he could get Midhir to look favourably on them tonight.